Prince of Wales Hospital

 Core: 1

-Current trainee/s
+Current Trainee/s

-Patient Services per standard week
+Patient Services per Standard Week

-Requirements for On Call/Afterhours (including weekends):
+Requirements for On Call / Afterhours (including weekends)

-• Participate in the after-hours medical registrar roster as determined by the Director of Medicine (including rostered weekend shifts)
+Participate in the after-hours medical registrar roster

 Education Activities

-• The Rheumatology Unit has regular radiology, journal club and M and M meetings as well as a weekly clinical case meeting combined with St George Hospital, Wollongong Hospital and consultant rheumatologists in private practice (The Friday Group)
+“Friday Group” clinical case meeting combined with St George Hospital, Wollongong Hospital and consultant rheumatologists in private practice - weekly

 Teaching Responsibilities

-• Supervision of Junior Medical Officers and Medical Students
+Supervision of Junior Medical Officers and Medical Students

 Research Interests of Unit

-Recent projects include:
+Recent projects have included:

 • Post-operative outcomes of patients with aortitis